libreswitch/ops/docs/diagnostic_dev_guide.md

     - Copy diagnostics information(text format) into the buffer.
     - Null-terminate the buffer.
 2. Initialize the basic diagnostic framework in the daemon init routine.
+3. Enable diag-dump attribute for daemon in feature mapping yaml file.

 **Note:** The diagnostic framework must free the buffer once it has been used.